drekka/Alchemic/README.md

 @end
 ```

-The `ACRegister(...)` macro is how Alchemic recognises classes it will be managing, and it will auto-instantiate the singleton object on startup.
+The `ACRegister(...)` macro is how Alchemic recognises classes it will be managing, and it will auto-instantiate any registered classes as singletons on startup.
 This is the simplest form of registering a class with Alchemic.

 *Note: Mostly there should only be one `ACRegister(...)` for a class.
 If you add another, a second instance of the class will then be registered.
 This can be useful in some situations, but generally it's not something that is common.*

-*Note: `ACRegister(...)` has the ability to take a number of arguments.
-Only arguments for selectors must occur in specific order.
-Other arguments can occur in any order, before or after selector arguments.*

 ## ![Underconstruction](./images/alchemic-underconstruction.png) Constructors

 By default, Alchemic will use the standard `init` method when constructing an instance of a class.
-However this is not always the best option, so a method is needed which allows us to specify a different initializer and also to pass arguments to it.
+However this is not always the best option, so Alchemic provides a method for specifing a different initializer and how to locate any arguments it needs.
 Here's an example:

 ```objectivec
 @implementation MyClass